Her Campus Logo Her Campus Logo

 George Mason University '25

-Jamie (she/her) is a junior at George Mason University, majoring in Communication with a concentration in Journalism.
-This is Jamie's first year as a staff writer for the HER Campus website.
+Jamie (she/her) is a senior at George Mason University, majoring in Communication with a concentration in Journalism.
+She is also the editor-in-chief of Her Campus George Mason chapter.
 She aspires to be a medical writer in the future.
 Jamie enjoys writing as an outlet to express what is happening in the world.
 In Jamie's free time, she enjoys reading and exploring the D.C. area.